xmlking/macbooksetup/README.md

 ---

-## File References

-The following are files should be downloaded from this repository.

-The hidden files below are files that should be in your home directory by the end of the setup.

-- .bash_profile
-- .aliases
-- .bash_prompt
-- .extra
-- .path

-The files below are files you can open in sublime text to verify that all settings for sublime are configured correctly (you should hopefully see colorful text) :

-- mark.md
-- sss.scss
-- type.ts

----

 ## Setup Profile

+All the above setting already backed into following dot(.) files

-> copy developer tested `zshrc`, `alias` etc., files to your home directory to make life easy.
+> copy `zshrc`, `alias` etc., files to your home directory to make life easy.

 to finish this task, run the following commands in terminal: